MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 Two possible syntaxes are supported:

 - The value is specified on the same line as the section header.
-- The value is specified  as a multiple-line block following the section header.
-Outer left indentation of the expression is not considered.
+- The value is specified  as a multi-line block following the section header.
+Outer left indentation of the expression isn't considered.

-In the following example, Measure1 is single line and Measure2 is a multiple-line block.
+In the following example, Measure1 is single line and Measure2 is a multi-line block.

 ```tmdl
 table Table1